 Staging the Olympic Games nearly bankrupted the Canadian city of Montreal.
 Many are making easy?

-Staging the Olympic Games nearly bankrupted the Canadian city of Montreal.
+Background: Staging the Olympic Games nearly bankrupted the Canadian city of Montreal.
 Many are making easy money while the Games are on with the city filled with tourists and sports fans.
 The city's taxi drivers feel they're not getting enough of the easy money, and have made their feelings known with dramatic effect.

 SYNOPSIS: They say that transport organised for Olympic officials is taking away 50 dollars (28.24 sterling), a day in fares from each of them.
 There's over a thousand official cars.
 Over six thousand journalists have free passes for the city's brand new Metro underground train service and there's a complete route system of free bus serviced.